 Brigitte is a dedicated and accomplished community and political activist.
-She is currently legal counsel and a Board Member of the West Island Women’s Shelter and helped create its well-known “Pumps & Pearls” annual Gala.
-As well, she serves on the Board of the Centre Bienvenue and Nazareth Community.
+In September 2020, she became President of the Board of Directors of the West Island Women’s Shelter, after having been legal counsel and a Board Member of the organization for a few years and helped create its well-known “Pumps & Pearls” annual Gala.
+As well, she served on the Board of the Centre Bienvenue.
 She served as Chair of West Island Community Shares Youth Committee from 2012–2016.
 She served on the organizing committee of the Heart and Stroke Foundation from 2013–2015.
 In 2008 she co-chaired the “Cassandra’s Lilacs Gentle the Condition” charity concert — inspired by Brigitte’s daughter Cassandra — at the Théâtre St-Denis that was the first event in Montreal with multiple artists performing voluntarily to benefit multiple charities.
 In 2007 she Co-Chaired the Montreal Children’s Hospital Annual Ball which raised a record amount at the time.
 Among her political engagements Brigitte was President of the Westmount–Ville-Marie Federal Liberal Riding Association and served as National Vice-President (francophone) of the Liberal Party of Canada from 2009–2012.

 Bachelor of Civil Law, University of Montréal, 1991